Ukrainian Orthodox Church of the USA

+The church is a member of the Assembly of Canonical Orthodox Bishops of the United States of America, being part of the Ecumenical Patriarchate along with the Greek Orthodox Archdiocese, the Carpatho-Russian Orthodox Diocese, and the Albanian Orthodox Diocese.
+It also is a member of the interdenominational National Council of Churches.

+In 2010, the UOC of USA had 22,362 congregants in 101 churches.
+In 2015, the UOC of USA claimed to have 50,000 baptized members.

 History

+Background

+In 1922, several Ukrainian Greek Catholic clergy left Rome and joined the Eastern Orthodox Church.
+Joseph Zuk, who converted to Eastern Orthodoxy, was consecrated by Aftimios Ofiesh of the canonically disputed American Orthodox Catholic Church in 1932.
+The diocese he led in this church—the Ukrainian Orthodox Church in America—would join the Ecumenical Patriarchate of Constantinople by 1936.

-Autocephalous Church
+Autocephalous church

-In 1942, when persecution of the Church in Ukraine eased under the German occupation, a number of bishops were consecrated for the Ukrainian Orthodox Church there.
-One of these bishops, Archbishop Mstyslav (Skrypnyk), emigrated to Canada in 1948 to head the jurisdiction of the Ukrainian Orthodox Church of Canada.
+In 1942, when persecution of the church in Ukraine eased under the German occupation, a number of bishops were consecrated for the Ukrainian Orthodox Church there.
+One of these bishops, Archbishop Mstyslav (Skrypnyk), was consecrated by bishops of the Ukrainian Autocephalous Orthodox Church and emigrated to Canada in 1948 to head the jurisdiction of the Ukrainian Orthodox Church of Canada.
 In 1949, however, he moved to the U.S. and joined the group of Bishop Bohdan (Spylka).
-After Archbishop Mstyslav's departure from Canada (after a disagreement with the Canadian Church's governance), the Canadian Church was headed by Metropolitan Hilarion Ohienko.
-Mstyslav desired the unity of the two jurisdictions and worked to reconcile the two churches and convince Teodorovych to accept re-consecration as a condition for union.
+After Archbishop Mstyslav's departure from Canada (after a disagreement with the Canadian church's governance and dismissal), the Canadian church was headed by Metropolitan Hilarion Ohienko.

 In 1950, the two rival jurisdictions held synods (in the same cathedral in New York) at which unification was approved by both, and on October 13, a combined unification synod was held, with both groups signing onto union.
 A number of clergy and parishes under Bishop Bohdan (Spylka) were unconvinced of the sincerity of the "UOC of USA" group, however, and convinced him to reject the union.
 Union was proclaimed, but it was not complete, lacking the support of Spylka and those who had convinced him to remain separate.
-Archbishop Mstyslav joined the new united church - the Ukrainian Orthodox Church of the US, along with a number of Spylkas' parishes, and the union was celebrated on October 14 by those who participated.
+Archbishop Mstyslav joined the new united church—the Ukrainian Orthodox Church of the USA, along with a number of Spylkas' parishes, and the union was celebrated on October 14 by those who participated.
+He would later become patriarch of the Ukrainian Autocephalous Orthodox Church, which he'd lead until 1993.

-Mstyslav died three years after his election as Patriarch, His death was followed by an enormous division of the UOC in Ukraine, and in the United States.
-He was buried in a crypt under St. Andrew's Memorial church in South Bound Brook, US.
-After the death of Patriarch Mstyslav, on October 20, 1993 Volodymr (Romaniuk), at that time was the Metropolitan of Chernigov was elected Patriarch of Kyiv and all Rus-Ukraine.
-Archbishop Antony was also present at the local council as he was a candidate for the position of Patriarch as well.
+After the death of Patriarch Mstyslav, on October 20, 1993 Volodymr (Romaniuk), at that time was the Metropolitan of Chernigov was elected Patriarch of Kyiv and all Rus-Ukraine within the Kyiv Patriarchate; he was also succeeded in the Ukrainian Autocephalous Orthodox Church by Demetrius (Yarema).